-However, if you do qualify for membership, you could earn an APY of 1.61% with a minimum deposit of $1,000.
-This could earn you an additional $16.10 at the end of the 12 month term.
+However, if you do qualify for membership, you could earn an APY of 1.95% with a minimum deposit of $1,000.
 Redstone FCU has compounding and non-compounding certificates, which allow you to have the option to withdraw interest earned or not throughout the term of the certificate.

 3 questions to consider before opening a credit union CD

 Banks are more likely to call their products certificates of deposit, while credit unions often refer to them as share certificates.
 Aside from the name, the biggest difference between the two is that credit unions have higher average annual percentage yields (APYs), as of March 2018.
 That’s good news: It means more money back in your pocket when the CD matures (i.e., reaches the end of its term and is available for withdrawal).

 There really is no difference in safety between depositing money in a CD with a credit union versus a bank, as long as they participate in either the National Credit Union Administration (NCUA) for credit unions, or the Federal Deposit Insurance Corporation (FDIC) for banks.

 According to Neal Frankle, a Los Angeles-based Certified Financial Planner with Wealth Pilgrim, deposits of up to $250,000 per financial institution are “backed by the full faith and credit of United States Government, so it’s pretty solid.”